boytchev/suica/docs/events.md

 ## Motion events

-Motion events are `onМouseEnter`, `onМouseMove` and `onМouseLeave`.
-They occur when the mouse enters, moves over or leaves Suica canvas or Suica object.
+Motion events are `onPointerEnter`, `onPointerMove` and `onPointerLeave`.
+They occur when the pointer (mouse, stilus or finger) enters, moves over or leaves Suica canvas or Suica object.

 <img src="images/events-motion.png">

 ## Click events

-Click events are `onMouseDown`, `onMouseUp` and `onClick`.
-They occur when a mouse button is pressed, released or clicked over Suica canvas or Suica object.
+Click events are `onPointerDown`, `onPointerUp` and `onClick`.
+They occur when a pointer or its button is pressed, released or clicked over Suica canvas or Suica object.

 <img src="images/events-click.png">